 The law under the CCPA is more commonly known as the right to opt-out which states that “Consumers have the right—at any time—to direct businesses that sell personal information about the consumer to third parties to stop this sale”.
 However, organizations must provide the option to opt-out of the sale of personal data to its customers by displaying a button stating “Do Not Sell my Personal Information”.
 This falls under section 1798.120 of the CCPA.
 The CCPA also requires businesses to record an opt-in consent from minor consumers and consumers who allow the collection, processing and sale of their data in return for a financial incentive.

-A consent management Platform is a technical solution that allows websites to obtain users’ consent for the processing of their data.
-Managing director of It Works Media, Steve Pritchard explained how a consent management platform works in the case of a corporate website.
+Websites use a consent management platform – or “CMP” – to obtain users' consent to process their personal data, which is obtained through cookies and trackers on the domain.
+Managing director of It Works Media, Steve Pritchard, explained how a consent management platform works in the case of a corporate website.
 “A CMP is used to inform visitors about the types of data they’ll collect and what they will use it for.
-They store visitor consent data and deal with visitor’s requests to make alterations about the data the website has collected about them, including requests to access and erase this data.
+They store visitor consent data and deal with visitors’ requests to make alterations about the data the website has collected about them, including requests to access and erase this data.
 It is a necessary platform for websites to meet EU regulations for data collection”.